Époisses Cheese vs Gruyère Cheese

 Époisses's texture can be described as "soft and creamy".
 Gruyère Cheese has a fat content of around 32-35% fat in dry matter, which translates to about 45-50% overall fat content. and a moisture content of none.
 Gruyère's texture can be described as "dense, moister".

-Époisses Cheese has a subtle, fruity, distinctive, balanced flavor. Époisses's aroma can be described as "undergrowth".
-Gruyère Cheese has a nutty, complex flavor.
+Époisses Cheese has a subtle, fruity, distinctive, balanced taste. Époisses's aroma can be described as "undergrowth".
+Gruyère Cheese has a nutty, complex taste.
 Gruyère's aroma can be described as "earthy, fruity, possibly barnyardy".

 Appearance and Aging